Main Content

 Teamwork in the OMBA

-Each OMBA course will include some level of teamwork, given the importance that group dynamics has in the contemporary professional environment.
-Course team activities are designed to allow for active group problem solving and decision making.
+Each OMBA course will include some level of teamwork, given the importance that group dynamics have in the contemporary professional environment.
+Course team activities are designed to allow for active group problem-solving and decision-making.
 Student Badges, created in the Team Performance Course, serve as an introductory point of reference for your team members to get to know you, and your preferred working environment.
-OMBA teams are encouraged to meet at the beginning of each course, in order to draft/discuss a team contract, that will define that critical components of how best to work together.
+OMBA teams are encouraged to meet at the beginning of each course, to draft/discuss a team contract, that will define the critical components of how best to work together.
+Be sure to reference the Group Work section under the Academic Integrity heading in the General Course Information in the course.

 Synchronous and Asynchronous Learning